tasket/wyng-backup/README.md

 `--dest=URL`

-This option tells Wyng where to access the archive.
+This option tells Wyng where to access the archive and has the same meaning for all read or write commands.
 It accepts one of the following forms:

 | _URL Form_ | _Destination Type_
 |----------|-----------------